r0075h3ll/Oralyzer/README.md

  - Javascript Based
  - Meta Tag Based<br>

-Oralyzer uses <a href="https://github.com/tomnomnom/waybackurls">waybackurls</a> to fetch URLs from archive.org, it then separates and stores the URLs that have specific parameters in them, parameters that are more likely to be vulnerable.
+Oralyzer uses <a href="https://github.com/tomnomnom/waybackurls">waybackurls</a> to fetch URLs from archive.org, it then separates the URLs that have specific parameters in them, parameters that are more likely to be vulnerable.

 ### Installation